-5.1.3 Studies, Subwatershed Assessments, and Other Non-capital Projects
+4.1.3 Studies, Subwatershed Assessments, and Other Non-capital Projects

-The BCWMC conducts studies and other non-capital projects to assess watershed and resource conditions and to identify and evaluate opportunities for improvements.
-Studies allow the BCWMC and its partners to objectively assess improvement opportunities and target actions that are feasible and most effective in accomplishing their goals.
+The BCWMC conducts studies and other non-capital projects to assess watershed and resource conditions and to identify and evaluate opportunities for improvements across multiple issue areas.
+Studies allow the BCWMC and its partners to objectively assess improvement opportunities and prioritize and target actions that are feasible and most effective in accomplishing their goals.